Quantum Logic and Meaning: Semantics and Realism

 Let us now relate all of this to our presentation of QL from section two above.
 Unlike the interpretation $h$ that assigns a fixed meaning to each sentence in $S_{QM}$, a quantum interpretationally constrained language $(\mathcal{L}, \mathcal{A_{H}}, I)$ contains all homomorphic interpretations $i \in I$ of the sentential language $\mathcal{L}$ in the quantum atlas $\mathcal{A_{H}}=(\mathcal{H},\langle D_P \rangle)$.
 Each designated set $D_P$ in turn contains those elements that are made true by the valuation $v_{\psi}$, for $\psi \in P$.
 The main difference between the two formulations is thus that ours leaves the association between sentences and propositions partially constrained, rather than completely fixed, thus ``erasing the intensional vestiges'' in the language of QL, as we already noted at the outset.
 It should be clear that if one takes the closed subspaces of $H$ to represent ``experimental propositions'' about a quantum system, and the elements of $H$ (or its 1-dimensional subspaces) to represent its possible quantum states, then $I$ contains all ways of compositionally assigning experimental propositions to the sentences of $\mathcal{L}$, whereas the induced class of valuations $\mathcal{C}^*_{H}$ contains ``$\psi$-relative'' valuations that make true all and only those propositions that can be verified with certainty in an appropriate measurement of the system prepared in state $\psi$.

 This finally brings us to discussing the philosophical importance of the formal results about valuations in QL presented in section three.
 It is well known that a realist understanding of QM -- that is, roughly, an understanding that views it as a theory that asserts truths about physical reality - runs easily into serious troubles and is still an open issue in contemporary science and philosophy.
 An important attempt at settling this issue was famously put forward by Putnam (1968), who deemed the adoption of QL as a necessary ingredient for maintaining a healthy realist view of the quantum world, devoid of unpalatable metaphysical hypotheses supposedly implied by theories that concord with CL (such as non-local hidden-variable theories).
-Putnam's bold proposal, which implied that all interpretational conundra of QM disappear upon acceptance of QL, and in particular that QL allows one to think of all observables in QM as having definite values at all times, was of course immediately put under serious scrutiny.
+Putnam's bold proposal, which implied that all interpretational conundra of QM disappear upon acceptance of QL, and in particular that QL allows one to think of all observables in QM as having definite values at all times, was of course immediately put under serious scrutiny.\footnote{For example, Putnam's proposal was criticized among others by Kripke in a widely disseminated talk of 1974, recently published as (Kripke, 2024).
+For a critical review, see Stairs (2006, 2016).}